Boating Under The Influence Can Be Deadly

 Every year, nearly 1,000 people die in boating accidents nationwide; 50% of these accidents are alcohol related.

-"This doesn’t have to happen," says Rick Storm, chief law enforcement officer of Colorado State Parks.
+"This doesn’t have to happen," says Grant Brown, boating safety manager with Colorado Parks and Wildlife.
 "But people don’t understand that they need to wear life jackets and they need to stay sober, because it only takes about a third as much alcohol to impair a person’s judgment on water as it does on land."

 According to the National Transportation and Safety Board, recreational boating accidents are second only to highway accidents in the number of fatalities.
 "Boating on crowded waterways can be chaotic since there are no stop signs, lanes or speed limits, and boats have no brakes.
 Add to this alcohol and a phenomenon called ‘boater’s hypnosis’ and the result can be fatal."